SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Commands are one method in which server operators can administer their server, and in which players can interact with the server.

-In Sponge, commands follow a system of permissions.
+In Sponge, commands follow a system of :doc:`../../plugin/permissions`.
 Permissions allow server operators to control who can access what commands.
 By default, all commands are granted to players with OP status.
 Players without operator status do not have access to administrative commands or commands that require an assigned permission node.
 A server operator can fine-tune who can access what commands by adding/negating permission nodes through a permissions plugin.

 .. note::